Hosting and bandwidth provided by MacHost.

 Details: Apple reports that the iPod classic models charge completely in "about 4 hours" and also will "fast charge" in 2 hours to 80% capacity.

-*MB029LL/A is the model number for the 80 GB configuration in silver.
+*MB029LL/A is the order number for the 80 GB configuration in silver.
 The 80 GB configuration in black is MB147LL/A, the 160 GB configuration in silver is MB145LL/A, and the 160 GB configuration in black is MB150LL/A.

 4.1 x 2.4 x 0.41* 4.9 ounces*